ashki23/fia-py-api/README.md

 - Download required data by Bash
 - Download FIA dataset and generate outputs by Python

 You can find the workflow in `batch_file.sh`.
-After updating `config.json` run `sbatch batch_file.sh` in a cluster or `source batch_file.sh` in a Unix Shell to submit all jobs and generate outputs.
+After updating `config.json`, run `sbatch batch_file.sh` in a cluster or `source batch_file.sh` in a Unix Shell to submit all jobs and generate outputs.
+When the database is collected, `python test-db.py` can be used to check the collected information for a coordinate, state or county.